simoncblyth/opticks/notes/issues/more_complex_test_geometry_using_bringing_PMTSim_to_U4.rst

 With the water rock border surface get simpler history as no BT into Rock and then AB
 --------------------------------------------------------------------------------------

-HMM : currently 5000 mm  halfside box of water, so rather excessively big

-* also beam only 49mm radius
+* TODO : increase beam radius from only 49mm radius
-* TODO: resize geometry to suit input photon starting point and PMT dimensions
+* DONE : resize geometry from halfsize 5000 to 1000 mm to suit input photon starting point and PMT dimensions

 ::